ColineVL/PIR_20219-2020/README.md

   To further simplify launching the nodes, you can copy the command in <a href="https://github.com/ColineVL/PIR/tree/master/Start_Nodes_Faster">Start_Nodes_Faster<a>, the previous steps will be done automatically.

+### Deploy the Smart Contract

+The server's only use being to test and handle the smart contract, you must deploy it before using the server.
+A NodeJs (<a href="https://github.com/ColineVL/PIR/tree/master/Solidity/Deployment.js">here<a>) file has been added for this, you must simply launch <i>node Deployment.js</i>.
+If the blockchain is up and running, this will deploy the smart contract to an Ethereum address.
+Before continuing, please check that this address is the one in <a href="https://github.com/ColineVL/PIR/tree/master/Server/js/EventsModule.js">Events Module<a> and <a href="https://github.com/ColineVL/PIR/tree/master/Server/js/SignedTransactionModule.js">Signed Transaction Module<a> , if not replace these addresses.
+You can now proceed to Launch the server.

 ### Start the Server
 Simply open a new terminal window, navigate to the correct path and enter <i>node server.js</i>.